The Writing Team's New Testament Lesson Set Menu

 A super-creative set of workshops focused on the story and meaning of the Holy Spirit's advent on Pentecost.
 Includes a blacklight Movement & Music Workshop, a Spirit-powered model rocket launch, and a leaf-blower-inspired Bible Skills & Games Workshop.
 How and where is the Spirit moving you?

 Saul's life and faith were dramatically changed by his encounter with Jesus on the Road to Damascus, and ours can be too!

 - Galatians 5:22-23a

-Six wonderfully creative and broadly grade lessons emphasizing the remembering of Paul's nine fruits, understanding what each means, and how to live them out.
+Six wonderfully creative and broadly graded lessons emphasize remembering Paul's nine practical fruits, understanding what each means, and how to live them out.